A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 (global-set-key (kbd "C-c j") #'vulpea-journal)Press C-c j to open today’s journal.
 The sidebar will show journal-specific widgets.

-2025-12-08 Sunday) - A CREATED property storing the date for querying
+Each note has a CREATED property storing the date for querying.

 When you call vulpea-journal, it: